kolanos/pypanel/README.md

 * Centralized multi-server remote administration capabilities via a REST interface.
 * User-level resource management including disk/bandwidth quotas, memory/cpu usage, etc.

+# Supported Services

+Below are a list of services I'm considering to support.
+This list is subject to change and will likely be paired down toa single service to start.

+## Web Servers

+* nginx

+## FTP Servers

+* proftpd
+* pure-ftpd
+* wzdftpd

+## Database Server

+* mysql
+* postgresql
+* redis

+## Mail Servers

+* postfix
+* courier
+* dovecot

 # Help?

 This project is in its infancy.
 If you'd like to contribute just fork this repository and start making contributions via